BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/DataNewSimple.md

 Notes:

-- The JSONPlaceholder REST API has several resources, including the Album resource.
-That resource is represented in this test framework by class <code>Album</code>.
-- Because this test uses albums, it requires the album class.
-- The Album resource and its corresponding class are flat, each consisting of only three scalar values, seen here in the call to <code>Album.new</code>.
 - These values are passed to method <code>Album.new</code> in a hash that gives the names and values.
 - Note that the created album exists only here in the test, and not in the REST API itself.
 If it were later created in the API, it would be assigned a non-nil <code>:id</code> value.
-- Class <code>Album</code> derives from base classes that provide it with the ability to log itself, as seen here in the call to method <code>album.log</code>.
-- This is true of all data objects in the framework.

 ##  Test Log